Life After Death: How Taylor Momsen survived her downward spiral

 “The story is, things do get better.
 There is light at the end of the tunnel if you want to see it.”

-The Pretty Reckless’ Death By Rock And Roll is released on February 12 via Century Media.
-Pre-order your copy now.
+The Pretty Reckless’ Death By Rock And Roll is out now via Century Media.
+Get your copy now.

 Click the button below to download your print-at-home Kerrang! cover, smartphone wallpapers and more.